-Having seen Geno quite a few times before, George, Terry, Mick and I wandered into the town once more.
+Having seen Geno quite a few times before, George, Terry, Mick and I wandered back into town when he came on stage.
 We had been dazed by Hendrix.
 He may not have been on top form, but we’d never seen anything like it.
-Besides, Mick and I been spoiled for Geno by seeing the Stax Vox European tour at Leicester’s Granby Halls the on March 25th.
+Besides, Mick and I been spoiled for Geno by seeing the Stax Vox European tour at Leicester’s Granby Halls the on March 25th earlier in ’67.
 We were lucky enough to catch one of Otis Redding’s last performances before he died in a plane crash in December of that same year.
+The European tour had included Sam & Dave, Arthur Conley and Eddie Floyd backed by Booker T, with Steve Cropper on guitar and the Mar Keys providing the horn and keyboards section.
 Geno Washington never seemed the same after that.
-The European tour had included Sam & Dave, Arthur Conley and Eddie Floyd backed by Booker T, with Steve Cropper on guitar and the Mar Keys providing the horn and keyboards section.

-Nineteen-sixty-seven was certainly a year to remember for life.
-The sixties were one of the best times to see rock music ever.
-A period when it was still possible to see the bands that changed rock music forever playing at small venues before they took the world by storm.
+Nineteen-sixty-seven was certainly one year in the sixties to remember.
+It truly was the golden year of rock on both sides of the Atlantic, never to be repeated A period when it was still possible to see the bands that changed rock music forever playing small gigs before they took the world by storm.

-Below is one of the only recordings made of the first rock festival in the world.
+Click onto one of the only sound recordings made of the first rock festival in the world at Spalding.
 It features Cream.